Floydlang/floyd/docs/README.md

 5. Nextgen visual and interactive tools

-# 1 - FLOYD SPEAK
+# SOLUTION PART 1/2 - FLOYD SPEAK

 Floyd Speak is a fast and modern C-like program language that makes writing correct programs simpler and faster than any other programming language.